bhaweshverma50/bhaweshverma50/README.md

 ![Visitor Badge](https://visitor-badge.laobi.icu/badge?page_id=bhaweshverma50.bhaweshverma50)

-I am a creative developer proficient in making minimal webpages and apps.
-Mostly I work on backend but has a very good knowledge of Frontend and animations.
+I am a **Creative developer proficient in making minimal webpages and apps**.
+Mostly I work on backend but also has a very good knowledge of Frontend and animations.
-You can check out my works from the repository pinned below and if that intrests you, you can always dig deeper.
+You can *check out my works from the repository pinned below* and if that intrests you, you can always dig deeper.
 <br>

 <img align="right" alt="GIF" src="https://media0.giphy.com/media/nGMnDqebzDcfm/giphy.webp?cid=ecf05e47f7nerc98nixs2lh72hhmpqnj3bvdwjtj4onxrpbx&rid=giphy.webp" />